ruby/rdoc/RI.md

 ### Class or Module Document

-The document for a class or module typically includes certain headings, which may be useful for searching:
+The document for a class or module typically includes certain headings, which may be useful for searching;
+the heading is omitted if it would have no content:

-- `'= Includes:`: Included modules.
+- `'= Includes:'`: Included modules.
-- `'= Constants:`: Constants and their documentation.
+- `'= Constants:'`: Constants and their documentation.
-- `'= Class methods:`: Class methods and their documentation.
+- `'= Class methods:'`: Class methods and their documentation.
-- `'= Instance methods:`: Instance methods and their documentation.
+- `'= Instance methods:'`: Instance methods and their documentation.

-You can omit printed output up to a given line;
+<b>Pro Tip: List class or module methods.</b>

-for example, this command prints only the last two sections (output omitted), which show the lists of class and instance methods for class `Array`:
+This command prints only the last two sections,
+`'= Class methods'` and `'= Instance methods'`, from the document for class `Array` (output omitted):

 ```sh
 $ ri Array | less +/"= Class methods:"